-The purpose of the Design Guidelines document for the Jackson Highway and Grant Line East areas is to establish a cohesive framework for development and provide direction in creating a sustainable, lasting and quality living environment for all residents and users of the area.
+The purpose of the Design Guidelines is to establish a cohesive framework for development and provide direction in creating a sustainable, lasting and quality living environment for all residents and users of the Vision areas.
 The intent of this document is to provide assistance to decision makers in assuring that plans for future development projects contain the components necessary to create "complete communities" and reinforce a design character that is consistent with the county's goals and expectations.

 The Design Guidelines is a key part of the "vision" for these areas and will further inform land uses and the built environment as the area progresses toward incremental community development.
-This document, including these Design Guidelines, defines the criteria and objectives that will shape the visioning plans and provide the guiding principles of successful urban and community planning.
+This document, including these Design Guidelines, defines the criteria and objectives that will shape the visioning plans and provides the guiding principles of successful urban and community planning.
 The document will become a tool for future development, and will be used to create and review individual Master Plans.

 For the purpose of creating a vision for the two areas, the adopted approach was to examine the whole as a sum of its parts.
 The study area is characterized by greatly varied uses, environments and geographic conditions.
-In recognition of such existing conditions and boundaries, a hierarchy has been established for planning purposes that defines and creates communities within the larger study area.
-These communities are further divided into smaller neighborhoods that will create sub communities identifiable by the residents and tied together by a common central core.
+In recognition of such existing conditions and boundaries, a hierarchy was established for planning purposes that defines and creates communities within the larger study area.
+Smaller neighborhoods were further identified within these communities and tied together by a common, central core.

-- Objective: Promote a sustainable, quality living and economic environment composed of an integrated system of land uses and natural elements, open spaces, parks and environmental systems. - Process: Employ a systematic approach to identify and describe each component of the community, ensuring the overall implementation of the design ideology from an aesthetic as well as utilitarian point of view.
+Objective: Promote a sustainable, quality living and economic environment composed of an integrated system of land uses and natural elements, open spaces, parks and environmental systems.

+Process: Employ a systematic approach to identify and describe each component of the community, ensuring the overall implementation of the design ideology from an aesthetic as well as utilitarian point of view.